 “Ours is not a feeble message. … It is the work of Almighty God, and it is to change the world.
 So, Peter, for the second and presumably the last time, I am asking you to leave all this and to go teach and testify, labor and serve loyally…”

 “If ye love me, keep my commandments,” Jesus said.
 So we have neighbors to bless, children to protect, the poor to lift up, and the truth to defend.
 We have wrongs to make right, truths to share, and good to do.
 In short, we have a life of devoted discipleship to give in demonstrating our love of the Lord.
 We can’t quit and we can’t go back…

 To those who have not yet joined with us in this great final cause of Christ, we say, “Please come.”
 To those who were once with us but have retreated, preferring to pick and choose a few cultural hors d’oeuvres from the smorgasbord of the Restoration and leave the rest of the feast, I say that I fear you face a lot of long nights and empty nets.
 The call is to come back, to stay true, to love God, and to lend a hand.” – Elder Jeffrey Holland

 Now, on Christmas we were blessed to spend some time on the phone with our missionary son Jacob, and I asked him: What can we do for you?
 What can we do to help you?

-Our Father in Heaven – in His absence – wants us to love each other, and stay in touch with Him through prayer.
+Our Father in Heaven – during our separation from Him – wants us to love each other, and stay in touch with Him through prayer.
 He wants us to go to him with the good and the bad, and let Him be a central part of our life.